-ESMF will be disclosed on the MLGA website in English, Albanian and Serbian language for 15 days. .
-Due to ongoing coronavirus safety concerns, consultation modalities have been adapted as noted below.
-In addition to disclosure on MLGA website, the ESMF will be sent electronically to relevant stakeholders to seek advice directly (e.g. municipalities, Ministry of Environment, Ministry of Culture, Youth and Sports, Environmental Protection Agency).
-At the same time a call for comments will be issued (also through MLGA webpage and media channels) and consultations organized via an online platform (link below).
-A video and power point presentation are available on the platform in addition to the complete ESMF.
-A postal and email address for sending comments and suggestions is also provided below and in the call for comments.
-All written and verbal comments and questions raised during the period of public consultation will be addressed, then summarized (as minutes) and will be attached to ESMF as annex 5.
-Only then ESMF can be considered as final and redisclosed.
-The summary of questions and answers will also be made available via the online platform.
-The final ESMF will be also disclosed and available to the World Bank website.
+On March 31, 2020, the ESMF was disclosed on the MLGA website with a public announcement in English, Albanian and Serbian language.
+Due to ongoing coronavirus safety concerns, consultation modalities were adapted as noted below.
+In addition to disclosure on MLGA website, the ESMF was sent electronically to relevant stakeholders to seek advice directly.
+At the same time a call for comments was issued through MLGA Facebook page and consultations were organized via Your Priorities online platform (link below).
+A video and power point presentation were made available on the virtual consultation platform in addition to the complete ESMF.
+A postal and email address for sending comments and suggestions was also provided in the call for comments.
+During the virtual consultation period (March 31-April 9, 2020) a total of 41 questions/comments and questions received and answers provided is available in Annex 5 of this ESMF.
+The final ESMF has also been disclosed and is available on the World Bank website.

 ESMP and ESMP Checklists will be prepared and disclosed in English and Albanian (as well as Serbian language in municipalities with Serbian minority).
-It will be disclosed on the MLGA website and/or website of the municipality where the activity is exercising the impact for 14 days (hard copy available at the respectful Municipality).
+They will be disclosed on the MLGA website/virtual consultation platform and/or website of the municipality where the activity is exercising the impact for 14 days (hard copy available at the respectful Municipality).
 Call for comments will be issued in parallel.
 Relevant comments will be reflected in the final version of ESMP Checklist.
 Stand-alone ESMP will follow the ESMF disclosure and consultations procedures (including the public consultations meeting).

-Suggestions and comments on the ESMF can be addressed to: https://connecting-youth-p166093.yrpri.org
+During the consultation period, suggestions and comments on the ESMF could be addressed to: https://connecting-youth-p166093.yrpri.org